 A Unique 3D Media Company

 Immediately acknowledging the consumer trend Madison Avenue's advertising agencies have begun ordering commercials produced in 3D.
 Current content conversion from 2D to 3D cannot meet the growing demand.
 India’s Reliance Media Works has 2,500 production personnel working to convert everything from Hollywood tent-poles (a motion picture with a strong enough expectation at the box office that studios and distributors will hedge their bet on the rest of their annual release schedule) to the conversion of television documentaries and library titles.
 Mumbai-headquartered Prime Focus' post-production charges $50,000 to $100,000 per minute of conversion.
-And announced at last year's NAB convention in Las Vegas, JVC launched a stereo image processor that automatically converts 2D content to 3D, available for purchase for $30,000.
+And announced at NAB's convention in Las Vegas, JVC launched a stereo image processor that automatically converts 2D content to 3D, available for purchase for $30,000.

 While this frenzy is consuming the globe Elixir 3D is marketing its monitors, small to large, to a multimedia world with the first ever solution to the GLASSES problem plaguing the digital signage industry: No Glasses Required for viewing and with tremendous 3D depth and pop.